looker-open-source/lmanage/instructions/configurator_README.md

 # configurator
-The configurator command aims to streamline your security access settings in Looker. using it you can easily set up a full security model that is controlled from a simple declarative yaml file, regardless of instance drift, each time the configurator is run it will reset a Looker instance back to the values defined in your descriptive yaml file.
+The configurator command aims to streamline your security access settings in Looker.
+Using it you can easily set up a full security model that is controlled from a simple declarative yaml file, regardless of instance drift, each time the configurator is run it will reset a Looker instance back to the values defined in your descriptive yaml file.

-The advantages of having your security permissioning set out in a text file are numerous, for example,
+The advantages of having your security permissioning set out in a text file are numerous, for example:
 - version controlling your security updates (or even setting up automated processes such as gitops)
 - massively reducing number of clicks required to set up an instance from scratch, or revert an instance back to desired state
 - mirroring permissions across multiple looker instances
 - having a clearly defined security permission doc that can interact with other services such as SAML.

-##### example usage
+##### Example usage
-`lmanage configurator --yaml-config-path ./output/my_output.csv --ini-file ~/py/projects/ini/k8.ini`
+`lmanage configurator --yaml-config-path ./config/my_full_instance_config.yaml --ini-file ~/my_permissions/looker.ini`
-##### flags
+##### Flags
 - **path** (`--yaml-config-path`, `-yp`) This is the path to the yaml file to use for instance configuration.
 - **ini-file** (`--ini-file`, `-i`) This is the file path to the ini file that you've created to use the Looker SDK
 ```